Culham railway station: History

-The Great Western Railway opened the station on the Didcot – Oxford line as Abingdon Road on 12 June 1844.
+The Great Western Railway opened the station on the Didcot – Oxford line as Abingdon Road on 12 June 1844, although architectural drawings exist in the National Rail Corporate archive bearing the pre-construction name of Dorchester Road.
 Its name was changed by the GWR to Culham, on 2 June 1856, on the opening of the branch from Abingdon Junction to Abingdon.

 The original station building (no longer in railway use) is in the Tudor Revival architecture of Isambard Kingdom Brunel and is a Grade II* listed building.

 The name Abingdon Road was later re-used for an entirely different station about 5.5 mi to the north, Abingdon Road Halt, opened in 1908.

 In some recent years passenger numbers using Culham have changed rapidly.
 The total increased 67% in the three years 2006–09, but then decreased slightly in 2010.

 Services

-The service from here is irregular outside of weekday peak periods, with sizeable gaps between calls in both directions.
-On weekdays there are 13 trains per day northbound towards Oxford and 12 towards Didcot with 8 each way on a Saturday.
-No trains call at Culham on Sundays.
+All services at Culham are operated by Great Western Railway.

+The typical off-peak service is one train per hour in each direction between Didcot Parkway and Oxford, with alternate trains continuing beyond Oxford to and from Banbury every two hours.
+Additional services call at the station during the peak hours.

+No services call at the station on Sundays.